 PLCG1 (Phospholipase C Gamma 1) is a Protein Coding gene.
-Diseases associated with PLCG1 include mycobacterium kansasii and cd45 deficiency.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with PLCG1 include Mycobacterium Kansasii and Cd45 Deficiency.
+Among its related pathways are CTLA4 Signaling and RANK Signaling in Osteoclasts.
 GO annotations related to this gene include calcium ion binding and signal transducer activity.
 An important paralog of this gene is PLCE1.

 UniProtKB/Swiss-Prot for PLCG1 Gene